HuangChiEn/easy_config/README.md

 * add different settings while choosing to overload previous one.

-* inline comment '#', now you can write comment in everyline!!
+* inline comment '#', now you can write comment in everyline ~

+* support arguments (flatten) interpolation!!

 * support config conversion, which bridge the easy_config into the other config file ~
 ---

 ### Newly update features 🚀
-#### I have took sometime to accept the truth those famous config-tools have the support from their community and eco-system.
-For example, torchlightning's Trainer take argparse as input; fb hydra take omegaconf as input.
-#### **So, easy_configer now provide a converter mechnaism allowing user convert our easy_config into the other famous config-tools (s.t. argparse, omegaconf, and yaml).**
+1. I have took sometime to accept the truth those famous config-tools have the support from their community and eco-system.
+For example, torchlightning's Trainer take argparse as input; fb hydra take omegaconf as input. **So, easy_configer now provide a converter mechnaism allowing user convert our easy_config into the other famous config-tools (s.t. argparse, omegaconf, and yaml).**

+2. There's an common usage case that the pre-defined arguments may be reused in the other section.
+So, we also support the argument interpolation.
+However, the **shared arguments** are only allowed be putted in **faltten section**.
+Since share the args defined in section is sick www ~

 ---

 ### Bug Fixed 🐛
 #### Since the List and Section share the same symbol in config file, the refactor version of easy_config have some trobule with it.
 Now, the bug should be fixed, feel safe to use.
 ---

-### Dependencies
+### Dependencies 🏗️
 This package is written for Python 3.8 (but 3.6+ may be supported).
 Of course, light-weight solution **do not** contain any 3-rd package complex dependencies.
 The python standard package (such as pathlib, sys, .., etc) is the only source of dependencies, so you don't need to worry about that ~ ~